HUSILEBAI/Earth_Radiative_Heat_Balance/README.md

 # Earth_Radiative_Heat_Balance
-This is codes for the figures that used in the Earth's radiative heat balance seminar slides,
+This is the code for the figures that used in the Earth's radiative heat balance seminar slides,